YunChunChen/Algorithm/README.md

-# Algorithm
+# Algorithms
-This repository contains the homework codes for Algorithm course.
+This repository contains the homework codes for Algorithms course.